Top 10 skills all hospitality employees have

 Not only do the majority of hospitality staff work long and difficult shifts, they are also required to work during the holidays.
-Christmas and New Year, for example, are typically the most profitable time of year for hospitality companies.
+Christmas and New Year, for example, are typically the most profitable time of year for hospitality businesses.
 Staff must remain flexible with their personal plans to ensure that they can work when needed during the busy period.
 Of course, there are benefits to working these difficult shifts.
-Most companies will offer incentives such bonuses, or extra holidays to take later in the year.
+Most companies will offer incentives such as bonuses, or extra holidays to take later in the year.

 4. Attention to Detail:

 In hospitality, everything is judged by your customers, therefore, everything needs to be of the highest standard in order to build company rapport.
 Attention to detail will be drilled into your work from day one of the job.
-What's more, as a skill, attention to detail is highly transferrable across job sectors due to its importance in providing excellent customer service.
+What’s more, as a skill, attention to detail is highly transferable across job sectors due to its importance in providing excellent customer service.